mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 - Add metrics for Admin Router instances running on DC/OS master nodes. <!--DCOS_OSS-4562-->

     You can collect and report metrics for DC/OS Admin Router using NGINX Virtual Hosts metrics.
 This information is provided by Telegraf and NGINX input plugins and is enabled by default.
-You can view the NGNIX instance metrics using the `/nginx/status` endpoint on each DC/OS master node.
+You can view the NGINX instance metrics using the `/nginx/status` endpoint on each DC/OS master node.

 - Add the fault domain region and zone information to metrics. <!--DCOS-16570-->